Aftergrinder/detection_aware_planning/README.md

 ## What SGTM could be

 * A platform where you upload your ongoing (unfinished) tracks to receive feedback or just get the motivation of publicly showing that you are doing music
-* A platform focused on the interactions between individual contributors where you can easily have so
+* A platform focused on the interactions between individual contributors where you can easily have someone doing a V1, and another one doing the V2, etc
+* A platform where artists can easily share the sources of their work or just the materials to help people making remixes (.mid, scores/chords, etc)
+* A platform made by engineers how love the science behind audio and music; connected to